 A few housekeeping details: if you need to be up by a certain time, tell the receptionist when you check in – NOT your acupuncturist, because receptionists are better at keeping track of these things!
+We encourage people to set aside about an hour for your first visit; you'll spend most of that time resting with the pins in place.
 Bring whatever you need to make yourself comfortable, such as earplugs or headphones; we have pillows and blankets, but if you prefer your own, you can bring those too.
 Take all personal belongings with you into the treatment room, and keep your shoes on until you sit down in your chosen recliner.
 Remember that our community works best when everyone is reasonably flexible.
 One of the things we love best about our clinic is how many different kinds of people enjoy coming here for acupuncture – but some of them do snore, it's true

 Absolutely not.
 Occasionally, we may need to have access to areas just above the knee or up to the shoulder joint, in which case we'd ask you to wear shorts or a tee shirt.